-IF ON SKIN: Wash with polyglycol based skin cleanser, corn oil or plenty of water and soap.
+IF ON SKIN (or hair): Take off immediately all contaminated clothing.
+Rinse skin with water or shower.
+Wash with polyglycol based skin cleanser, corn oil or plenty of soap and water.
 If skin irritation or rash occurs: Get medical attention.
 Take off contaminated clothing and wash it before reuse.